 Don’t know when to contact a personal injury attorney?
 The best time to contact an experienced lawyer to seek legal advice is immediately after your accident.
 If you’re unsure of how to contact a personal injury lawyer, you can use a service like LegalFinders who will connect you with the appropriate services in order to receive compensation.

 Insurance companies often deny or underpay accident victim claims, don’t let that be you.
-If you’ve received a settlement offer from your insurance company that doesn’t meet the needs of your medical bills, property damage, and other recoverables, contact LegalFinders to get connected to a car accident attorney, right away.
-Remember, there’s a statute of limitations on accident claims, so call today for your free consultation.
+Remember, there’s a statute of limitations on accident claims, so call today for your free consultation — the sooner the better.

 The statute of limitations varies from state to state.
 It refers to the amount of time the injured party has to file a claim from the time of the accident.
 The statute of limitations for the State of Wisconsin is three years from the date on which the auto accident occurred.
 According to Wisconsin law, rules regarding the statute of limitations are different for minors, the disabled, and those who suffer from mental illness and disabilities.